mccallj57/LexToken/README.md

 ### LexDAO Certification

-Each LexToken can be certified by lexDAO for wet and dry code quality:
+Each LexToken can be certified by lexDAO for wet and dry code quality (for example, "Does my LexTokenized land deed pass muster?"):

     function lexDAOcertify(string memory details, bool _lexDAOcertified) public onlyLexDAO {
         lexDAOcertified = _lexDAOcertified; // lexDAO governance adjusts token certification